dclowd9901/posse/src/pageTypes/README.md

     Doing so will add a couple more elements to your image when it's rendered to the page for the title and description.

 1. As with any other page, you can add a `css` folder within this page's folder and create a `page.css` file within it to be used to format and style your gallery page.

+## Untreated Page

+There is an "escape hatch" of sorts built into this generator.
+If you don't denote a page as a supported page type, Posse will still generate it.
+It's essentially a way to create a fully custom page.
+The generator will still suppor `{header}` and `{footer}` tokens on the page (if you want them), but it will do no further treatment.